‘Maybe it’s a sign from God.’ Midwest floods devastate Nebraska farmers.

 Even before the “bomb cyclone” and last week’s floods, the farm economy has been terrible, Ruzicka said.
 Most ranchers he knows are doing their best to break even, working 100-hour weeks and getting up every two hours to check the cows.

-Nebraska Farm Bureau president Steve Nelson said that it’s too early to provide a definitive estimate of the damage but that some early estimates put ranching losses in the state at $500 million and row crops — in Nebraska, that is largely corn, soy and, to a lesser degree, wheat — at another $400 million.
+Nebraska Farm Bureau President Steve Nelson said it’s too early to provide a definitive estimate of the damage, but some early estimates put ranching losses in the state at $500 million and row crops — in Nebraska, that is largely corn, soy and, to a lesser degree, wheat — at another $400 million.

 For livestock, the loss is a combination of animal deaths and loss of productivity (when it’s cold, cattle and calves don’t grow as fast) as well as loss of quality feed sources.
 For row crops, Nelson explained, farmers are very close to planting season, and fear they won’t have enough time to clean up the land.